ARIN UPADHYAY

 Building a direct competitor is often inefficient.
 A better approach is to explore intersection of two niches.

-The point where they overlap is a "super-niche" where a dedicated solution is much less likely to exist.
+The space where they overlap is what I call a "super-niche" where a dedicated solution is much less likely to exist.

 Example: QMTIK

 - Niche A: Libraries for quantized neural networks.
-This is a well-explored field, with mature solutions like TensorFlow Lite.
+This is a well explored field with solutions like TensorFlow Lite.

 - Niche B: Minimalist, single-header, "stb-style" C libraries.
-This is also a well-established niche with a clear philosophy.
+This is also a well established niche.

 Method 2: Solving an experienced problem